written by: Kelley V Phillips, Outreach Coordinator

 While these misunderstood mammals are clearly beneficial not only to your yard, but our entire region, they need our help.
 Bat’s bodies and diet are so specialized, that loss of their habitat is extremely deadly.
 If a forest where they roost in the summer is cleared, where do they have to live?

 Neither you nor bats want a surprise encounter in your attic.
 If there is a dead tree in your yard that does not pose a safety issue, consider leaving it for them.
 Or, build a bat house to install in a far corner of your yard.
 Just be sure to look up instructions to get the measurements right for bats in your area.
+You might also need to buy post and dowel supplies at Rocky Mountain Forest Products if you want to build fence for extra safety.
 Additionally, keep your adorable housecat, a.k.a. merciless predator, inside.

 It is fairly well known that worms are good for your garden and lawn.
 They aerate and turn the soil methodically without much, if any, disruption.
 Holes they make allow water and nutrients to permeate through the soil.
 For an animal that has a high “icky” factor for many, their presence in your habitat is valuable.